oguzydz/whois/README.md

 ## About Me
-I'm Oğuz who is Full-Stack Developer works for everywhere especially [Fincore](https://fincore.com.tr) from Istanbul, Turkey.
+I'm Oğuz who is a Full-Stack Developer works for everywhere especially [Fincore](https://fincore.com.tr) from Istanbul, Turkey.
 I love to code with Laravel - Inertia - Vue - React.
 I share my project repositories in github.

 <br></br>